La Maná: Climate

 The annual average temperature is 23 °C. The months with the highest temperature are March and April with 28 to 30º and the month with the lowest temperature is July with 18 °C. La Maná has two seasons: dry and wet season.
 During the dry season, the temperature is cooler with a minimum of 18 °C and it does not rain at all.
 For the wet season, the temperature reaches its peak at 30 °C and is very humid and rainy.
 The rain can cause floods in certain parts of the canton.
 Usually the wet season starts in December and ends in May.
 The dry season starts in June and ends in November.

 Tourist Attractions

 Las 7 Cascadas

 Las 7 Cascadas is a series of natural waterfalls in Pangua Canton.
 This attraction gets a lot of tourists.
 This natural attraction belongs to Canton Pangua However, due to the location is so close to La Maná, it is considered as a part of this canton.

 The Cañaveral

-The Cañaveral is a natural gold mine located 12km from the centre of La Mana.
+The Cañaveral is a natural gold mine located 12 km from the centre of La Mana.